tabiya-tech/compass/backend/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS`: The path to the service account key file.
 - `TAXONOMY_MONGODB_URI`: The URI of the MongoDB Atlas instance where the ESCO taxonomy data is stored.
 - `TAXONOMY_DATABASE_NAME`: The name of mongo db database where the ESCO taxonomy data with the embeddings is stored.
+- `TAXONOMY_MODEL_ID`: The model ID of the ESCO model in the compass taxonomy database.
 - `APPLICATION_MONGODB_URI`: The URI of the MongoDB Atlas instance for the application database.
 - `APPLICATION_DATABASE_NAME`: The name of mongo db database used by the application to store data.
 - `VERTEX_API_REGION`: (optional) The region of the Vertex API to use.
 If not set defaults to `us-central1`.